 Neighbour Chantelle Harriet told the court she had visited the Philpotts about two weeks before the fire and Philpott "was bragging and boasting that Lisa was going to set fire to the house".
 Friend Charlotte Bright said that she had seen Philpott rubbing his hands together and saying: "I have got a plan."
 The court also heard from paramedic Samantha Phelan, who visited the Philpotts after Mairead allegedly took an overdose in February.
 She told the court Philpott did not seem "at all concerned" about his wife.

 DAY 8, THU, FEB 21

 The court heard from police and firefighters who attended the fire.
 Firefighters said the house was full of smoke and there were child casualties "everywhere".
 Many returned to the burning house several times to try to rescue the children.

 Neighbour Daniel Stevenson told how he made three attempts to get into the burning house, after being woken in the early hours and racing to the scene in his pyjamas.
-Mr Stevenson got into the conservatory but was beaten back by thick smoke, and made two separate attempts to smash his way in through an upstairs window, but was again defeated by the smoke.
+Mr Stevenson got into the conservatory but was beaten back by thick smoke.
+He made two separate attempts to smash his way in through an upstairs window but was again defeated by the smoke.
 Philpott had made his own attempts to smash through an upstairs window.

 Mairead Philpott was high on cannabis on the night fire claimed the lives of her six children, the court was told.
 Witness Vicky Ferguson said Mairead was "stoned" only hours before the blaze started.
 Mairead, her husband, Mick Philpott and a family friend had earlier gone out to buy cannabis together, the jury heard.

 *THE PHILPOTT TRIAL: Visit our Philpott trial channel here for all related stories in the fire death case.